Nutrient neutrality advice in the Lenham area

 The Stour operational catchment

-The advice applies to the Stour Valley river catchment area which covers this eastern area of the borough principally much of Lenham and part of Boughton Malherbe Parishes.
+The advice applies to the Stour Valley river catchment area.
+This area covers the eastern area of the borough, including most of Lenham and part of Boughton Malherbe Parishes.

 It also applies to developments outside of the Stour Valley river catchment area, including those which would connect (directly or indirectly) to a Waste Water Treatment Works (WWTW) which discharges into the Stour Valley.
 This includes Lenham WWTW.